cloudflare/cloudflare-docs/content/kv/learning/methods/list-keys.md

 # List keys

-Use a list operation to view all the keys that live in a given KV namespace.
+Use a list operation to view all the keys that live in a given Workers KV namespace.

 An example: